 Vitamin D deficiencies cause osteoporosis and brittle bones, and there is a link between inflammatory markers and vitamin D levels.

-Although many of our foods are vitamin D fortified (e.g. milk products), the US population as a whole exhibits low vitamin D levels, likely owing to insufficient sun exposure.
+Although many of our foods are vitamin D fortified (e.g. milk products), the US population as a whole exhibits low vitamin D levels, likely owing to insufficient vitamin D from sun exposure.

 Everlywell offers a Vitamin D test that you can take in your own home.
 If you prefer, an alternative test is available to test Vitamin D and an inflammatory marker, C-reactive protein (CRP).